frostyfeet909/testingFoam/README.md

 2. foam extend 4.1

 # TO DO
-1. Fix plotColor.py P R O P E R L Y
-2. Fix relative imports
+1. Fix plotCases (only plotting half the range on the graph???)
-3. Create a setup.py and migrate away from main.py for each package
+2. Create a setup.py and migrate away from main.py for each package
-4. Update plotColor to use the difference instead of absolute value
-5.

 # Structure